turnerlabs/cstore/docs/DOCKER.md

 Managing configuration from the command line is not enough.
 Applications need a way to pull environment specific configuration in order to run.

-This example uses S3 for the configuration store, but will work with any supported storage solution.
+This example uses S3 with KMS encryption for the configuration store, but will work with any supported storage solution.

 1. Add [docker-entrypoint.sh](../examples/docker-entrypoint-env.sh) script to the repo.
 2. Replace `./app` in the script with the correct application executable.